Mohyaldeenn/Quick-app/Power Tools/Habits Manager/README.md

-# Habit Tracker
+# Your Habit

 ## Description

-The **Habit Tracker** is a Python program designed to help users track and maintain their daily habits.
+The **Your Habit** is a Python program designed to help users track and maintain their daily habits.
 By using this program, users can:
 - Add new habits they want to track.
 - Set a goal for each habit (e.g., complete a habit for 30 days).
 - Mark each habit as completed on a specific day.